top of page

 Summary

-The 5000 Role Models of Excellence Project is a dropout prevention, mentoring program committed to closing the minority male achievement (access) gap by guiding minority male students along a carefully charted path through grades K-12 and college or ensuring the attainment of other post-secondary credentials, and increasing their employability in higher wage, high skills jobs within high demand industries.
+The 5000 Role Models of Excellence Project is a dropout prevention and mentoring initiative dedicated to closing the opportunity gap by guiding youth along a carefully charted path through grades K-12 and into college or other post-secondary credentials.
+The program aims to enhance students' readiness for higher-wage, high-skill careers in today’s most in-demand industries.

 Participants and Volunteers

-Presently, the program serves approximately 8,000 students in 105 schools, including 37 Elementary, 24 Middle, 33 Senior High, and 11 K-8 Centers in Miami-Dade County Public Schools (M-DCPS).
-The expansion program in Pinellas County Schools serves more than 500 students in 20 middle and senior high school chapters, and in 2015-2016 Duval County Public Schools opened another 10 chapters.
-Over 6,000 volunteers dedicate their time and resources to the 5000 Role Models of Excellence Project.
+Currently, the program serves approximately 8,000 students across 132 schools, including 49 elementary schools, 26 middle schools, 36 senior high schools, and 21 K-8 centers within Miami-Dade County Public Schools (M-DCPS).
+The program has expanded to serve more than 500 students in 20 middle and senior high schools in Pinellas County Schools, and Duval County Public Schools launched an additional 10 chapters during the 2015–2016 school year.
+Over 6,000 volunteers contribute their time and resources to support the 5000 Role Models of Excellence Project.

 Participant Selection